josmeuleman/FRLibIntegration/README.md

   - FRLED.h
   - FRRGBLED.h
   - FRTimer.h
-- AS5600.h for angular sensor (angle of attack)
+- AS5600.h by Rob Tillaart for angular sensor (angle of attack)
 - Adafruit_BMP280.h for pressure sensor (altitude)
 - ESP32Servo.h
+- MPU9250.h by Bolder Flight Systems for the IMU.
+Dependencies:
+  - Eigen.h by Bolder Flight Systems
+  - Units.h by Bolder Flight Systems
+- ms4525do.h by Bolder Flight Systems
+- TinyGPSPlus-ESP32.h by Mikal Hart
 - SSD1306Ascii.h for OLED
 - SSD1306AsciiWire.h for OLED

-## FRPPMReceiver
-The PPMReceiver class creates a listener to a PPM signal.
-Methods:

-    #include <FRPPMReceiver.h>
-	PPMReceiver(int pinNumber, int numberOfChannels);
-    void SetLowPassFilter(float* alphaValues);
-    float GetLowPassFilter(int channel);
-    void Update();
-    float ReadChannel(int ChannelNumber);

 ## FRLogger
 The Logger class creates a handler for logging data to an SD cards.
 The FRLogger uses a generic sensor class, FRFRSensor.
-For the usage of FRFRSensor, see next section.
+For the usage of FRSensor, see next section.
 Methods:

-	#include <FRLogger.h>
 	Logger();
 	bool CheckSD();
 	void AddSensor(FRSensor* Sensor);